ChatFAQ/ChatFAQ/doc/source/index.rst

 .. image:: ./_static/images/chatfaq_components.png

-- :ref:`The Back-end <Back-end's documentation>` manages client-to-message platform connections and session storage.
+- :ref:`The back-end <back-end's documentation>` manages client-to-messaging platform connections and session storage.
 It also houses the database storing all Finite State Machine (FSM) definitions, user information, and more.

-- :ref:`The SDK <SDK's documentation>` serves two primary functions: it allows for the posting of new FSM definitions to ChatFAQ's Back-end server, and it also launches a Remote Procedure Call (RPC) server to execute transitions and events from the posted FSM definitions.
+- :ref:`The SDK <SDK's documentation>` serves two primary functions: it allows for the posting of new FSM definitions to ChatFAQ back-end server, and it also launches a Remote Procedure Call (RPC) server to execute transitions and events from the posted FSM definitions.

-- :ref:`The Message Platform (MP) <Widget's documentation>` is the client application where the user interacts with the bot.
+- :ref:`The messaging platform (MP) <Widget's documentation>` is the client application where the user interacts with the bot.
 Examples of MP include platforms such as WhatsApp, Telegram, Facebook Messenger, or a custom interface.

 Contents
 --------------------------

 .. toctree::
-   :maxdepth: 1

-   Back-end docs <modules/back/index.rst>
+   back-end docs <modules/back/index.rst>
    SDK docs <modules/sdk/index.rst>
    Widget docs <modules/widget/index.rst>